leios/scripts/scientific_software/scientific_software.md

 Scientific software is meant to be *used by* scientists and extends beyond the specific use-cases of research code.

 ## What makes scientific software difficult to write
-**For the most part, scientific software can be split into 3 categories"
+**For the most part, scientific software can be split into 3 categories:**
-1. packages meant for a particular use
+1. **packages meant for a particular use**
-2. languages that produce research code**
+2. **languages that produce research code**

-** Neither category is particularly difficult to understand.
+**Neither category is particularly difficult to understand.**
-On the one hand you have packages like comsol for physics simulations, igv for genomics, or paraview for visualization.
+**On the one hand you have packages like comsol for physics simulations, igv for genomics, or paraview for visualization.**
-These packages are meant to keep the researcher as far away from code as possible and often come with graphical or robust command-line interfaces to keep things as simple as possible.**
+**These packages are meant to keep the researcher as far away from code as possible and often come with graphical or robust command-line interfaces to keep things as simple as possible.**

-** On the other hand, you have languages like Fortran, CUDA, matlab, julia, labVIEW, numpy and scipy.
+**On the other hand, you have languages like Fortran, CUDA, matlab, julia, labVIEW, numpy and scipy.**
-These all allow scientists to write code to solve their problems, but are often specifically meant for number-crunching.
+**These all allow scientists to write code to solve their problems, but are often specifically meant for number-crunching.**
-You wouldn't write an OS in Fortran, and there's a reason for that.**
+**You wouldn't write an OS in Fortran, and there's a reason for that.**

 The main problem with scientific software from a software development perspective is that both of these categories require specific domain-knowledge of either computational mathematics, or whatever area your software is directed toward.